Masters Students

 tiqi-Chidzahi-Mabritto

-Mabritto Chidzahi, Master Students
+Mabritto Chidzahi, Master Student

 After earning my Bachelor's degree in Electrical Engineering from the Polytechnic University of Turin, I pursued a Master's degree in Quantum Engineering at ETH Zurich.
 Throughout my studies, I had the opportunity to work on a versatile RF source for quantum optics experiments, contribute to the development of an entangling gate with superconducting qubits, and complete an internship focused on designing the next generation of control systems for quantum experiments.